FEDER-CO/Glyphs-Scripts/README.md

 * **Scrambler:** Creates a new tab with a generated random sequence of selected glyphs.
 * **Glyphs Masters Overview:** Creates a new tab with rows of selected glyphs in all available masters.
 Ignores brace, bracket or a smart component layers.
 Useful for comparing the different weights of a typeface.
 * **Dark Mode Switch:** Switches between normal and dark mode.
+* **Lowercase Control Characters:** Creates a new tab with selected glyphs between lowercase control characters "n" and "o".
+* **Uppercase Control Characters:** Creates a new tab with selected glyphs between lowercase control characters "H" and "O".

 # License